 Thinking of buying a new home or selling the one you have?
-Finding a realtor can be tricky.
+To find a real estate agent can be a tricky undertaking.
 Here are some suggestions to make the process as painless as possible.

 Do your research.
-We do everything else on line, shop, chat, game.
-Finding a real estate agent is no different.
-Use the tools at hand such as realtor.com®.
-Utilize a Realtor search, this will give you information such as their years of job experience, homes sold, an average price of sold homes.
-Realtor track records are important because they can tip you off to superstar agents and help decide what you want.
+We do everything else online, shop, chat, game.
+Setting out to find a real estate agent is no different.
+Use the tools at hand, such as realtor.com®.
+Utilize a Realtor search, this will give you information, such as the number of years of job experience, number homes sold, average price of sold homes, etc. Realtor track records are important because they can tip you off to superstar agents and help decide what you want.

 Ask questions.
 This is your future and your money.

-Most clients prefer someone who knows the area that they want to buy in, whether this is an agent who has lived in the area their entire life or one who has done their research about the area.
+Most clients prefer someone who knows the area where they want to buy, whether this is an agent who has lived in the area their entire life or one who has done their research about the area.